pebble-dev/pebble-dev.github.io/_posts/2023-05-12-a-look-back-at-the-rebble-hackathon.md

 ![](/images/hackathon-look-back/website_inprogress.png)

 The timer hit zero, the little animation I built (using icons made by our talented @Lav) launched into space, and the event was live!
-On our [Discord server](https://rebble.io/discord) we opened up some new channels where people could chat with one another, as well as a forum channel where each hackathon project could get it's only discussion area.
+On our [Discord server](https://rebble.io/discord), we opened up some new channels where people could chat with one another, as well as a forum channel where each hackathon project could get its own discussion area.
 They filled up fast!

 ![](/images/hackathon-look-back/discord-1.png)